 The assessor should:

-- Assess whether the building has emergency routes and exits in place, and that they are marked
+Assess whether the building has emergency routes and exits in place, and that they are correctly marked.

 Click the button below and one of our qualified experts will call you back!

 The Fire Risk Assessors Competency Council (FRACC) set criteria to judge the competency of fire risk assessors.

 Registered or certified with a body meeting the standards established by FRACC.
 Assessors should be well-trained and take accredited courses such as those at the (FIA).

 Experienced with assessments for your kind of business and building.
 Ask for references from previous clients with a similar number of employees and premises of your type.

 Able to provide proof of sufficient professional indemnity insurance and public liability insurance.

 Remember, following up on the recommendations is just as important.
 There's no point getting a professional to do your assessment and then have cowboys fit or upgrade your equipment.